Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

 Techniques using the interpolating curve approach include fitting Bezier curves, Clothoid curves \cite{fuji2014trajectory}, or polynomial splines \cite{inproceedings} to a sequence of way-points.
 A typical criticism of clothoid-based interpolation techniques is the time required to solve TPBV problems involving Fresnel integrals \cite{gonzalez2015review, ravankar2018path}.
 While TPBV problems are typically easily solved in the case of polynomial spline and Bezier curve interpolation, it is often difficult to impose constraints like bounded curvature on these curves owing to their low malleability \cite{gonzalez2015review, ravankar2018path}.
 In \cite{schmerling2015optimal}, the authors develop a sampling-based planner that uses a control-affine dynamic model to facilitate solving TPBV problems.
 These motions are then smoothed via numeric optimization in \cite{zhu2015convex}.
 Here, motions with non-affine non-holonomic constraints and piece-wise linear velocity profiles are developed.
 The authors of \cite{zhu2015convex} illustrate the benefits of computing way-points using a system of similar complexity to the desired final motion.
 However, by the very nature of the simplification, it is possible for infeasible way-point paths to be developed.
-A common critique of both interpolating curve and numerical optimization approaches is their reliance on global way-points \cite{gonzalez2015review, ravankar2018path}.
-Moreover, it can be difficult to specify additional state constraints (e.g., curvature constraints, etc.) \cite{gonzalez2015review, ravankar2018path}.
+A further common critique of both interpolating curve and numerical optimization approaches is their reliance on global way-points \cite{gonzalez2015review, ravankar2018path}.